IntersectMBO/cardano-api/RELEASING.md

     >You can sort all tags ascendingly using: `git show-ref --tags --dereference | sort -V -t '/' -k 3,3`

 1. Add generated changelog in the previous step to `CHANGELOG.md` file in respective cabal package in `cardano-api` repository, near the top of the file, adding a new section for the version being prepared, for example: `## 8.3.0.0`.
-    After doing that, create a PR from a new branch back to `main`.
+    After doing that, create a PR from a new branch back to `master`.
     Make sure that the release PR contains:
     * updated changelogs
     * bumped version fields in cabal files